Well: Breaking Barriers to Healthcare

 UI Design System

-The UI Design System for the Fundamental NGX rebrand uses Google's Material Design System.
-I used this to design an interface built on elevations, preventing accessibility issues.
+The UI Design System for the Fundamental NGX rebrand uses Google's Material Design.
+I used this system to design an interface built on elevations, preventing accessibility issues.

 Applying the Material Design system onto my design, showing colour elevations